4/29/2025

 CEO

-So, um, we already have, we had revenue in Q1 in association with the semiconductor vertical for our robotics business.
+We had revenue in Q1 in association with the semiconductor vertical for our robotics business.
 And so that, you know, those are, and we also have semiconductor workflows similar to what we demonstrated at our analyst day in production at multiple sites for a different semiconductor customer.
-In terms of the revenue impact in 2025, it's kind of single digit millions of dollars.
-And we expect it to grow over time.
-But, you know, it also is a key element of a, like an enterprise level value proposition to these customers that we are already in their production facilities to provide support for our test equipment.
-We understand their workflows quite well.
-And by being able to offer them the robotics that they need to automate some of these processes, we're able to do that quite efficiently.
-And we're also a trusted partner.
+In terms of the revenue impact in 2025, it's kind of single digit millions of dollars and we expect it to grow over time.
+But, you know, it also is a key element of a like an enterprise level value proposition to these customers that we are already in their production facilities to provide support for our test equipment.
+We understand their workflows quite well and by being able to offer them the robotics that they need to automate some of these processes, we're able to do that quite efficiently, and we're also a trusted partner.
 So we think that this is an important way for us to demonstrate that we're the right test and robotics partner to these customers.

 speaker